adriandoonan/improv-toolbox/src/content/exercises/cliffweb-practising-a-to-c.md

 ---
 name: Practising A to C
-purpose: AToC
+purpose: Lateral Thinking
 shortDescription: Circle drill for practicing the associative A-to-C thinking used in openings.
 description: The group stands in a circle.
 One player states an “A” idea, the next silently leaps to a “C” association, and the following player guesses the missing “B” before starting the next chain—training quick, lateral connections.
 tags:
   - UCB Manual
   - A to C
 source: cliffweb; UCB Manual
 credit: UCB
 ---